kolotyluk/loom-lab/docs/advantages.md

 than before.
 An analogy I would like to offer is that Bubble Sort and Quicksort have the same API, but the implementations offer strikingly different performance.

+Finally, while this narrative has focused on Web Applications, such as HTTP Servers, this by no means implies that Project Loom does not have other applications too.
+For example, any application that can benefit from concurrency, but also has to handle transactions, such as blocking operations like I/O, can benefit from Project Loom.

+Project Loom does not directly improve Parallelism, where Java Parallel Streams are still the best tool for this; however, applications that use Java Parallel Stream, with transactions, could benefit from being refactored to use Virtual Threads.

 ## Reuse of Thread API

 While a key advantage of Project Loom is